ofiwg/libfabric/man/fi_cxi.7.md

 the name of an available CXI domain (in the format cxi[0-9]).
 The PID string will be interpreted as a 9-bit integer.
 Address conflicts will be detected when the Endpoint is enabled.

+A Scalable Endpoint is assigned one PID for each pair of TX/RX contexts supported.

 ## Authorization Keys